The United Kingdom and the Universal Periodic Review: An Analysis of the Translation of Multilateral Recommendations into Domestic Legal Change

 Michael’s research considers the United Kingdom’s engagement with the United Nations’ Universal Periodic Review (UPR) human rights mechanism.
 He is particularly concerned with whether the UPR recommendations accepted by the UK ‘translate’ into domestic law.

-This research will provide greater transparency of the acceptance or curtailing of human rights standards in the formation of UK law.
-This emphasis on creating transparency will engender an enhanced understanding of the working of the parliamentary process and the extent to which parliamentarians engage and interact with UK civil society on these issues.
+Michael’s thesis investigates the role of the UK Government and Parliament.
+There is a focus on understanding how, and whether, these institutions’ utilise UPR recommendations to develop and scrutinise policy.
+In doing so, this thesis will provide greater transparency of the acceptance or curtailing of human rights standards in the formation of UK law.
+Importantly, this emphasis on creating transparency will engender an enhanced understanding of the working of the parliamentary and governmental processes, and the extent to which actors within these institutions engage and interact with UK civil society on these issues.
 An ultimate aim of the research will be to uncover the evolving nature of UK sovereignty as a process of political and civil society dialogue.
 It will enhance the role of the UN-All Party Parliamentary Group for engaging the UK parliamentarians and further equip the Joint Committee on Human Rights in their scrutiny of the human rights standards in UK legislation.

-- December 2020 (upcoming) - Speaker at Cadbury College, UK on careers in law.
+- December 2019 - Speaker at Cadbury College, UK on careers in law.

 - September 2018 - Speaker at UNAUK meeting, Birmingham.
 Spoke about the UPR mechanism, my research interests, and the possibility of volunteering with the UNAUK.

 - the UN's Universal Periodic Review

 - Legal Theory

 - International Law